daniellestewart/schriften/14-lessons-for-the-unconscious.md

 The other day I was in a funk.
 I felt whiney inside of myself, ungrateful, and these feelings got progressively heavier throughout the day.
 Finally, I went on a walk and asked Holy Spirit what was up in me.
 He reminded me of a dream I'd had the night before.
 In that dream, a temptation presented itself to me to resurrect the me that is dead and gone.
 In the dream, I took the bait and "became" the old me.

-In my waking life, there are moments when the old me threatens to resurrect, but they are further and further between.
+In my waking life, there are moments when the old me threatens to resurrect, but they are fewer and further between.
 The type of temptation in the dream simply wouldn't have power over me in my conscious life.
 So I asked Holy Spirit what I can do about it.
-I was dreaming... how do I make sure my unconscious self doesn't take bait like that?
+"How do I make sure my unconscious self doesn't take bait like that?"
 He responded: "You need to train your unconscious."

 Through the course of the walk, He helped me come up with a few things to do that evening before bed.
 Of course, by the end of the walk, I was back in His peace again and the rest of the day was quite beautiful.